Ricky Ortiz: Independent circuit and retirement (2009–2013)

 A week after his WWE release, on August 15, 2009, Young appeared at a World Wrestling Council show, using the name 'Ricky Ortiz' and challenging Shane Sewell for the WWC Puerto Rico Heavyweight Championship.
 He failed to win, and attacked Sewell after the match.
 In early 2010, Ortiz appeared for the Combat Championship Wrestling promotion, wrestling against Shawn Spears and Sinn Bodhi.
 He then began competing for Florida-based promotions, including I Believe in Wrestling and WWA.
 On January 14, 2011 Young appeared at Vintage Pro Wrestling's Wrestlebrawl 2 event with Scott Hall, using the NWO Wolfpac theme for his entrance, to face Kennedy Kendrick.
 Despite originally winning the match, Young would lose when the referee reversed his decision and disqualified him due to refusing to release a hold.

 In May 2011, it was revealed that Ortiz would take part in a new hiphop/pro wrestling collaboration, the Urban Wrestling Federation, with taping of the first event "First Blood" taking place on June 3.

 On December 28, 2013, Ortiz debuted in Extreme Rising, defeating Homicide.
 Subsequently, Ortiz would retire from professional wrestling, so that he could concentrate more on his personal life with fellow wrestler, Layla El.

 Even though he is retired, Ortiz works as a producer for various independent promotions.

 Other media

 Young appeared on the November 25, 2008 episode of Cha$e as a hunter.
 Young also appeared on Scott Hall's web show Last Call with Scott Hall.

 Personal life

 In July 2015, Young got engaged to English professional wrestler Layla El, and the two were married on November 27.
+Young and Layla got divorced in 2025.